-These sampling programmes and priorities are drawn up by Food Standards Scotland and the Scottish Food Enforcement Liaison Committee.
-They aim to identify trends in the food supply where intelligence data suggests more information is required or a problem may already exist.
+These sampling programmes and priorities aim to identify trends in the food supply where intelligence data suggests more information is required or a problem may already exist.
 Sampling is carried out by Local Authority Authorised Officers across Scotland and the results collated centrally.
 This work is resourced by FSS and is coordinated by SFELC in collaboration with the Public Analyst.
-The FSS funded Local Authority National Sampling Programme for 2022 - 2023 can be seen in Annex 3.
+The Food Service is awaiting the FSS funded Local Authority National Sampling Programme for 2023 - 2024.
+An example sampling survey for Midlothian Council can be seen in Annex 3.